tekartik/sqflite/sqflite/doc/troubleshooting.md

 ### Module 'FMDB' not found

+Versions after v2.3.2 don't include FMDB anymore.
+You can remove it from your Podfile.

-Since v2.2.1-1, you might encounter `Module 'FMDB' not found` on old projects.
+Before v2.3.2 and after v2.2.1, you might encounter `Module 'FMDB' not found` on old projects.

 You need to add `use_frameworks!` in your Podfile: